DellGEOS/AzureStackHOLs/lab-guides/03-OpenManageExtensionForWAC/readme.md

 * [Deploy Azure Stack HCI with PowerShell](lab-guides/02-DeployAzureStackHCICluster-PowerShell/readme.md)

-## Installing Extension
+## Task 01 - Install Extension

-**1.** In Windows Admin Center, navigate to settings (sprocket in top right corner).
+**Step 1** In Windows Admin Center, navigate to settings (sprocket in top right corner).

-**2.** In Settings, navigate to Extensions
+**Step 2** In Settings, navigate to Extensions

-**3.** In Extensions select Dell EMC OpenManage Integration and click on Install.
+**Step 3** In Extensions select Dell EMC OpenManage Integration and click on Install.
 Extension will be now installed

 ![](./media/wac01.png)

-**4.** Once Extension is installed, it will be automatically available in Cluster view.
+**Step 4** Once Extension is installed, it will be automatically available in Cluster view.
 You can navigate there and accept terms.

 Notice, that OMIMSWAC is using iDRAC USB.
 It also uses temporary iDRAC account to collect inventory data.

 ![](./media/wac02.png)

-**5.** You may receive error about collecting information about Secured-core.
+**Step 5** You may receive error about collecting information about Secured-core.
 To fix it, you can navigate to Security tab and provide run-as credentials.

 ![](./media/wac03.png)

 ![](./media/wac04.png)

-**6** You may also receive an error when running compliance report under update.
+**Step 6** You may also receive an error when running compliance report under update.
 To mitigate this one, you may need to increase MaxEvenlope size.

 ```PowerShell
 $Servers="AxNode1","AxNode2"